-First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year C1 students who applied, were admitted, and enrolled (full- or part-time) in Fall 2018.
-Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered otal first-time, first-year (freshman) women who applied 6631 otal first-time, first-year (freshman) men who were admitted otal first-time, first-year (freshman) women who were admitted 1296 otal full-time, first-time, first-year (freshman) men who enrolled 0 otal first-time, first-year (freshman) men who were admitted otal first-time, first-year (freshman) women who were admitted
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total full-time, first-time, first-year (freshman) men who enrolled C1 Total part-time, first-time, first-year (freshman) men who enrolled

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 614 C1 Total part-time, first-time, first-year (freshman) women who enrolled
+Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 6581 - Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 1343 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled 580 Total part-time, first-time, first-year (freshman) women who enrolled

-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+C2 Freshman wait-listed students

+Students who met admission requirements but whose final admission was contingent on space availability

-Yes No C2 Do you have a policy of placing students on a waiting list?
-C2 If yes, please answer the questions below for Fall 2018 admissions: C2 Number of qualified applicants offered a place on waiting list 1909 C2 Number accepting a place on the waiting list 1245 C2 Number of wait-listed students admitted 36 Yes No C2 Is your waiting list ranked?
-C2 If yes, do you release that information to students?
-C2 Do you release that information to school counselors? ·
+Do you have a policy of placing students on a waiting list?

+If yes, please answer the questions below for Fall 2020 admissions:

+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: 2252 Number accepting a place on the waiting list: 926 Number of wait-listed students admitted: 52

+Is your waiting list ranked?

+If yes, do you release that information to students?
+Do you release that information to school counselors?

+Yes No Х

-Admission Requirements
+C3-C5: Admission Requirements

-High school completion requirement
+C3 High school completion requirement

+Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

-C3 High school diploma is required and GED is accepted C3 High school diploma is required and GED is not accepted C3 High school diploma or equivalent is not required X
+High school diploma is required and GED is accepted

+High school diploma is required and GED is not accepted

+High school diploma or equivalent is not required

-Does your institution require or recommend a general college-preparatory program for degree-seeking students?
+C4 Does your institution require or recommend a general college-preparatory program for degree-seeking students?

-C4 Require
+Require Х Recomment d

-C4 Recommend Х

-C4 Neither require nor recommend
+Neither require nor recommend

 C5 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
-If you use a different system for calculating units,
+If you use a different system for calculating units, please convert.

+Units Units

-Units Required Units Recommended
+Required Recommended

 Total academic units

 English 4

 Mathematics 4

 Science 3

 Of these, units that must be lab 2

 Foreign language 4

 Social studies 4

 History 4

 Academic electives

 Computer Science

 Visual/Performing Arts

-Other (specify) •
+Other (specify)

-Basis for Selection
+C6-C7: Basis for Selection